gavinleroy/earth-mantle/README.md

 # Earth Mantle

+> Note, this course project is over and the repository visibility will be changed back to *private* following published grades.

 Download the earth mantle data into the `data/` directory.
 The tool currently defaults to using `spherical001.nc.`

 Build and run the project